-Using a quick and easy marinade, Cuban Mojo Chicken is tender and juicy, every bite having a complex flavor of herbs, citrus, and spices.
+Using a quick and easy marinade, this Cuban Mojo Chicken recipe is tender and juicy, every bite having a complex flavor of herbs, citrus, and spices.
 The citrus caramelizing on the grill makes the skin crispy while keeping the meat mouthwateringly delicious, it is equally delicious roasted whole in the oven with roasted halves of oranges to squeeze over the top at the end.
 This Mojo Sauce is perfect with chicken, pork, and seafood, it has a complex depth of flavor that works great with the smoke from the fire.

 In Cuba, Cuban Mojo Sauce uses sour, bitter oranges as a main ingredient in the marinade.
 Bitter orange or Seville oranges are typically used, I don’t have either of these in the shops where I live so for my Mojo Sauce recipe I use the zest of the orange to help complement the juice and give it a little more of the authentic flavor of bitter orange.

 Mojo Sauces originated in the Canary Islands, and you can find the influence in recipes ranging from Portugal to the Caribbean, to the Southern USA.
 The cumin, fresh oregano, garlic, and citrus all complement one another and make a really great grilled chicken.
 You’re going to love this chicken, and it pairs perfectly with my Cuban Mojo Potatoes!!!

 Here’s my Cuban Mojo Chicken recipe.